 What Does the Typical Retirement Cost?

-According to the Bureau of Labor Statistics, the average senior spends just over $49,000 per year.
-Assuming a 20-year retirement, the total cost would come to $980,000.
+According to the Bureau of Labor Statistics, the average senior spends almost $55,700 per year.
+Assuming a 20-year retirement, the total cost would come to $1.114 million.
 So the $1 million mark doesn’t seem too far off.

 A big chunk of that spending is related to healthcare.
-According to Fidelity Investments, the average 65-year-old couple can expect to spend $285,000 for medical expenses.
-And that figure doesn’t include long-term care costs for retirees who require assisted living services or in-home health care.
-Insurance firm Genworth estimates the annual cost for nursing home care in a private room topped $100,000.
+According to Fidelity Investments, the average 65-year-old couple can expect to spend around $300,000 for medical expenses over the rest of their life.
+That figure doesn’t include long-term care costs for retirees who require assisted living services or in-home health care.
+Insurance firm Genworth estimates the annual cost for nursing home care in a private room at about $105,000.

 Crunching the numbers, the idea of retiring on $500,000 may seem out of reach.
 But don’t count it out completely.
 You’ll just need to estimate accurately and manage your living expenses, both before and after retirement, to make it happen.